eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ### Edge Cleanup

 Edges are just as important as the base.
-To keep you in control in varying conditions, a solid edge tune will be the different between you traversing an ice ledge and you falling victim to it.
+To keep you in control in varying conditions, a solid edge tune will be the difference between you traversing an ice ledge and you falling victim to it.
 If you choose to tune your edges and use a file guide, be sure to scrape and brush to expose the base for a better tune.

 Using an edge guide and file, lightly run along the edge with the grip of a firm handshake.
 Let the tools do the work.
 If plastic is being taken off instead of edge material, cutting back the sidewall material may be necessary.

 ![File and diamond stone](/assets/img/file-diamond-lineup.jpeg) *Photo: Fine teeth file and diamond stone side-by-side.*

 If you plan to remove only a small bit of material, a diamond stone may be more than enough for most.
 Using an edge file and guide is just about enough, maybe even less in powder.
 As a local go-to technician for many weekend warrior racers, I will prepare the edges at the beginning of the season.
-After each day of skiing, those skiers will just take a diamond stone or ceramic stone and lightly touch up the edges until the feel sharp again.
+After each day of skiing, those skiers will just take a diamond stone or ceramic stone and lightly touch up the edges until they feel sharp again.
 This gives the skis a little bit more longevity because the edge material stays around much longer.

 ### Scrape To Go

 For the last step, we probably left a few marks on our base after using the guide or any other tools to get the edge back in condition.
 For the last step, just take a mid-temperature range of wax and do a full wax and don't scrape.
-More than likely the first ski falls into temperatures that are from -4°C 〜 -12°C. A mid-temp wax will surely fall into this category and leave you with just a scrape and a brushing before heading to the hill!
+More than likely the first ski falls into temperatures that are from -4°C to -12°C. A mid-temp wax will surely fall into this category and leave you with just a scrape and a brushing before heading to the hill!

 Get ready because the season will come sooner than you think!